CloudBop/tdd-grid-games-typescript/README.md

 # TDD GOL

-An attempt at TDD with react for GOL.
+An attempt at TDD with react-testing-library + implementation unit tests for GOL.

 ---